JackSzwergold/Writing/memories/Being Dragged to See the King.md

 I turned on the TV, closed the door and settled in.
 I finally felt comfortable.

-My brother and his wife came upstairs and for a brief moment there was a little fight.
+My brother and his wife came upstairs and—for a brief, stressful moment—there was a little fight.
 I could feel my brain clench a bit but then my father knocked at the door and said “Ben and Karen want to say goodbye…” They both peeked their heads into my room and said goodbye.
-So did I.
+So I said goodbye to them.

 The door was closed and they left.
-And I soon fell into a comfortable deep sleep knowing they were both gone.
+While I wasn’t exactly ready for bed yet, I laid down on the floor and started to fall into a short—but comfortable—nap knowing they were both gone and it would be at least a week before I ran the risk f running into them again.

 ***